elixir-ecto/ecto/guides/Getting Started.md

 Ecto.Query.from(p in Friends.Person, where: p.last_name == "Smith") |> Friends.Repo.all
 ```

-One important thing to note with both query syntaxes is that they require variables to be interpolated with the pin operator (`^`).
+One important thing to note with both query syntaxes is that they require variables to be pinned, using the pin operator (`^`).
 Otherwise, this happens:

 ```elixir
 last_name = "Smith"